 When I was younger, I was lactose intolerant and over time, I slowly grew out of it.
-I was super thankful for that as I felt I was being depraved of every kid’s beloved Kraft macaroni and cheese.
+I was super thankful for that as I felt I was being deprived of every kid’s beloved Kraft macaroni and cheese.
 However, once I could eat cheese again, I was obsessed with cheese; macaroni and cheese, cheese and crackers, pizza, grilled cheese, nachos with extra cheese, ice cream, bagels with cream cheese, cheese on my salad, cheese on my eggs.
 Cheese, cheese, cheese.
 I mean saying I was obsessed might be an understatement.
 That was until I started having digestive issues again in my mid-twenties.
-With that being said, this is when I tried to completely take dairy out of my diet.
+With that being said, this is when I tried to take dairy out of my diet completely.

 About seven years ago, my now husband decided to cut cheese out of his diet…cold turkey.
 I was shocked but when he told me the health benefits – I listened (of course, because he is super smart).
 My mind started to replay all the times I had felt awful after eating cheese and no joke, every time I ate any dairy products, I was in pain and my stomach was never happy with me.
-Never wanting to believe that the source of those issues were caused by my dairy intake, I just chalked it up to once again being lactose intolerant.
+Never wanting to believe that the source of those issues was caused by my dairy intake, I just chalked it up to once again being lactose intolerant.
 I decided to take on the challenge and decided to eliminate as much dairy from my diet as I could (cutting cold turkey has not always gone well for me).
 The results were unbelievable!
 Not only did my stomach not hurt every time I ate but my overall health seemed to be better.
 I lost weight, my digestive problems went away, I felt more awake and I didn’t feel bloated all the time.
-Years later, I still feel the same way.
-Disclaimer: I do dabble into some cheese items here and there but nothing like I use to.
+Years later, I still think the same way.
+Disclaimer: I do dabble in some cheese items here and there but nothing like I use to.

 With eliminating dairy from my diet, it was a struggle to find alternatives that tasted good.
 Over my years of being dairy free, I have discovered some great alternatives to dairy and wanted to share.
-The best part, you cannot even tell there is difference and you don’t even miss it.
+The best part, you cannot even tell there is a difference and you don’t even miss it.

 I don’t use a lot of butter, but these butter alternatives are so delicious.
 If cooking with it or using it as a spread on my muffin, it truly yields the same results.

-I’m not a huge frozen pizza fan but when time is not on my side, I like to have an easy, no mess option for lunch or dinner.
+I’m not a huge frozen pizza fan but when the time is not on my side, I like to have an easy, no mess option for lunch or dinner.
 I’ve tried other vegan pizzas, but they would taste like I was eating cardboard.
 These two options are flavorful.
 I’ve also used them for appetizers at parties and my guest didn’t know the difference.

 You truly can’t tell the difference and you’re eating cheese without really eating cheese.
 We don’t use it all the time, but when we need to add some cheese to our meals, GO VEGGIE is our go to.